baggiponte/pymi-polars/pages/01-introduction.md

 <v-clicks>

-* When the data becomes too big, or
+* When the data becomes too big, or queries too complex to express with `pandas` syntax.
-* When you need more processing capabilities to perform complex operations
+* When you need more processing capabilities to perform complex operations.
 * If you need distributed computing, `apache-spark` is still popular.
   * `dask` is nice too, but is still just `pandas` with parallelism: no multithreaded, same memory issues.
   * `datafusion` is being quickly developed (in rust, *by the way* 🦀)
   * There are all the (closed) compute engines: databricks, snowflake...
-* But maybe you can get away with out-of-core libraries and spare you the hassle of managing your clusters.
-  * Wrapper libraries don't seem to pick up
-* **Here is where `polars` shines** 🐻‍❄️✨.
+* But maybe setting up a bunch of clusters is a bit too much, and you would like to get away with a performant, in-memory solution... **here is where `polars` shines** 🐻‍❄️✨.

 </v-clicks>